Michael D. Ferguson, Ph.D.

 Lauren A. Ferguson, Ph.D.

-Dr. Lauren A. Ferguson is a Lecturer in the Department of Recreation Management and Policy at the University of New Hampshire.
+Dr. Lauren A. Ferguson is an Assistant Professor in the Department of Recreation Management and Policy at the University of New Hampshire.
 Dr. Ferguson’s work, broadly speaking, focuses on outdoor recreation behavior and the social aspects of natural resource management.
 Over the past several years she has evolved her research program into one that is both applied and interdisciplinary and she has managed a multitude of high-quality research projects.
 Evidence from her research has been conveyed in technical management reports, research presentations, and refereed journal articles.
 Most recently, Dr. Ferguson served as a project manager for a visitor use related study at Denali National Park and Preserve, where innovative and complex methods were used to inform visitors thresholds for experience quality.
 She has experience managing research, developing surveys, creating sampling designs, report writing, and working with local, state, and federal natural resource management agencies.

 Mr. Matt Frye is a Clinical Assistant Professor in the Department of Recreation Management and Policy at the University of New Hampshire.
 Prior to his work in academia, he served as a Program Director and Recreational Therapist with a large non-profit organization.
 His work and research is centered around the therapeutic use of recreation for youth, increasing opportunities for youth and adults with disabilities in public parks and recreation programs, and community integration.
 Professor Frye works with multiple municipalities in order to maximize inclusive programming and facility accessibility as well as conducting inclusion trainings.
 Additionally, he conducts community needs assessments for recreation programs utilizing focus groups, surveys, and on-site observations.